kubinka0505/soniform/ReadMe.md

 <details><summary><h3><code>specimg</code> 🖼️</h3></summary>
-Creates a spectrogram image from the input file and produces the audio signal represented by that spectrogram.
+Creates a spectrogram image from the input file and produces the stereo audio signal represented by that spectrogram.

 <hr>